KinderVentures

-KinderVentures is a series of classroom software and multisensory programs developed in the 1990's by Optical Data Interactive (aka Optical Data School Media).
+KinderVentures is a series of classroom software and multisensory programs developed in the 1990s by Optical Data Interactive (a.k.a.
+Optical Data School Media).

-Kinderventures contains "four-module, multi-sensory, interdisciplinary kindergarten curriculum for Windows on Science, including videodisc adventures, manipulative kits, Wanderoo Boogie music collection, and three multi-media CD-ROM games using the characters."
+KinderVentures contains "four-module, multi-sensory, interdisciplinary kindergarten curriculum for Windows on Science, including videodisc adventures, manipulative kits, Wanderoo Boogie music collection, and three multi-media CD-ROM games using the characters."

 Wanderoos

 Wanderoos consists of two titles: The Wanderoos Go to Town (1994) and The Wanderoos Go Exploring (1994).
-The games were developed by Optical Data Interactive, for 3-8 year olds, and The Wanderoos CD-ROMs grew out of Kinderventures, a video-disk-based science program designed for kindergarten classes.
+The games were developed by Optical Data Interactive, for 3-8 year olds, and The Wanderoos CD-ROMs grew out of KinderVentures, a video-disk-based science program designed for kindergarten classes.
 The two titles were Optical Data's first ventures into the consumer market.
 The series was released onto Mixed Mode dual-format CD-rom for Windows and Macintosh computers.

 The games see Pocket and Tails, two kangaroos, guide the user through Wanderooville to explore a doctor's office, a grocery store, a museum, a school and an auto shop.
 The games covered human biology, the senses, exercise, personal care, people, food and nutrition.
 Educational content includes matching games with numbers, shapes, colors, and picture puzzles.
-Players have to find 6 Wanderoos and the difficulty increases as they do.
+Players have to find six Wanderoos and the difficulty increases as they do.
 Meanwhile, the games contained over 100 full-motion Quicktime video clips and 350 digitized pictures.
 Go To Town includes four songs on the CD-ROM.